 List of Living Room Furniture Essentials

+This is one of the rooms in a house where you spend a good amount of time, so it’s important to collect your living room essentials together.
 Let’s start with the big items.
-These furniture items should be included in virtually all living rooms:
+These furniture items should be included in virtually all selections of living room furniture:

-This is perfect for extra seating when entertaining and for another place to put your feet up.
+This is perfect for additional seating when entertaining and for another place to put your feet up.

 This is a timeless personal choice, as a good recliner keeps you comfortable for a long time.
 It can take your living room furniture to the next level.
 It also makes watching television and relaxing after a hard day so much more worthwhile.

-An accent chair is an ideal spot for reading or relaxing with your feet up – especially if you don’t have room for a recliner.
-Plus, accent chairs add depth to a room.
+An accent chair is ideal for reading or relaxing with your feet up – especially if you don’t have room for a recliner.
+Plus, accent chairs add depth and additional seating to a room.

 An ottoman is a great extra seat if you find yourself always hosting large groups of people, and it’s also a good storage option for blankets or other small items that might get lost in couch cushions.

 Upgrade to a Storage ottoman: You’ll be surprised how much this can hold, from blankets for chilly nights to remotes that are constantly getting lost during movie time.
 Make it easy for guests to find these items by adding a serving tray that can be used for chips and drinks.

 Side tables are great for holding lamps and other decorations.
 These come in handy since you can use them as an extra surface or as a place to store items that won’t fit somewhere else.
 Plus, they’re good places for decorating with candles and knick-knacks.

 No living room essentials list is complete without a coffee table.
 A coffee table is another excellent place to add warmth and personality to your living room decor, with different designs and textures that bring the room together.